 The Chairman of the Board and the directors of the company receive no retirement benefits in respect of their work on the Board.
-Retirement age for the MD/CEO and other senior executives is 65.

 No special agreements have been reached that entitle senior executives to retire before the official retirement age while still retaining part of their salary in the interim.

-Information on the retirement benefits of the Managing Director/CEO can be found in Note 6 to the Annual Report.
+Information on the retirement benefits of the Managing Director/CEO and other senior executives can be found in Note 6 to the annual report.